Top 3 most common dental fears

 We understand what is hold you back from going to a dental visit.
 We are here to assure you that there is little to fear of when you have a better understanding of what we do.

-What are you afraid of to see a dentist?
+What are you afraid of seeing a dentist?

-We want to understand more about what are the most common dental fears among you and me.
-In order to address these fears, we must first know what they are.
+We want to understand more about what the most common dental fears are among you and me.
+To address these fears effectively, we must first understand what they are.

 • Fear of the Unknown